the-hobbes/the-hobbes.github.io/_posts/2016-03-26-instrumenting-with-prometheus.markdown

 histograms) group sampled values into different 'bins', and the count of values in these bins is used to represent the frequency of values that fall into the range represented by the bin.
 Distributions are especially useful when used to represent things like size or duration (request latency or request size).

 Distributions can also be used to calculate quantiles and percentiles of their tracked data, which is comes in handly when you want to see things that might be hidden from you by using mean values to represent the health of your system.
 Take latency for example.
 If your mean or even 50th percentile (median) request latency is 80 milliseconds, you might interpret that to mean the system is running well and user requests are being served in a timely manner.
 However, graphing 90th percentile latency could easily paint a different picture- if your 99th percentile latency is 10 seconds, 1% of your users are experiencing request latency of 10+ seconds, which should probably be investigated.

 Given this information, we'll want to instrument our http server using counters to represent the requests and errors, and a distribution type metric to track the request latencies.
 Happily, Prometheus provides all of these metric types in their [Golang client library].

 Using the client library
 ------------------------
+I should note that Prometheus actually comes with its [own http hander] that exports some http metrics by default.
+I'm not using it in my example, since I wanted to get a feel for creating the metrics myself.

+To create a counter tracking the HTTP responses, you can use the NewCounterVec function provided by the Prometheus library.

+{% highlight go %}
+httpResponsesTotal = prometheus.NewCounterVec(
+  prometheus.CounterOpts{
+    Namespace: "mocking_production",
+        Subsystem: "http_server",
+        Name:      "http_responses_total",
+        Help:      "The count of http responses issued, classified by code and method.", },
+    []string{"code", "method"},
+)
+{% endhighlight %}

+In this snippet, I've defined a counter called `httpResponsesTotal`, and added some contextual information to it by using `prometheus.CounterOpts`.
+The namespace, subsystem and name will all become part of the metric name and help provide clarifying details about what the counter does.

+I've also annotated the counter with two strings, "code" and "method".
+These will be the HTTP response code provided by the http server and the HTTP request method, respectively.
+These will be added to the counter metric as labels, which means we don't need a separate counter for errors.
+Instead, we can use the
+Prometheus query language to show only those requests with a code of 500 or greater, like `http_requests_total{code=~"^5..$"}`.
+I created the distribution metric in a similar fashion, using `prometheus.NewHistogramVec`.

 Putting it together
 -------------------